espressif/esp-idf/docs/en/security/flash-encryption.rst

 Further information about encryption of partitions:

 - Default partition tables do not include any encrypted data partitions.
-- With enabled flash encryption, the ``app`` partition is always treated as encrypted and does not require marking.
+- With flash encryption enabled, the ``app`` partition is always treated as encrypted and does not require marking.
 - If flash encryption is not enabled, the flag "encrypted" has no effect.
 - You can also consider protecting ``phy_init`` data from physical access, readout, or modification, by marking the optional ``phy`` partition with the flag ``encrypted``.
 - The ``nvs`` partition cannot be encrypted, because the NVS library is not directly compatible with flash encryption.